 In March 2018, the Company entered into an agreement to acquire 10 non-patented mineral claims located along the eastern structural projection of the Candelaria mineralized system.
 These claims are located immediately east of the former producing Mount Diablo open pit.
-Silver One has acquired these claims for the consideration of USD\$10,000 plus the issuance of USD\$10,000 in Silver One shares at the market price based on TSX Venture Exchange approval.
+Silver One has acquired these claims for the consideration of USD \$10,000 plus the issuance of USD \$10,000 in Silver One shares.